moshenfeld/discrete_dist_convolution/docs/IMPLEMENTATION_GUIDE_NUMBA.md

 # Numerical Convolution Package — Numba Implementation Guide

+**Note**: This guide describes the low-level implementation details.
+For API usage, see `../USAGE_NEW_GRID.md` and `../README.md`.

+**Current Status (Oct 2025)**: PMF×PMF kernel and self-convolution fully implemented with automatic grid generation.
+CDF/CCDF Stieltjes kernels are stub implementations.

+---

 This guide specifies *exactly* how to implement the kernels and dispatchers in Numba, capturing all envelope semantics, tie-breaking, ±∞ mass accounting, and grid selection.